dgiovannelli/coevolve_website/pages/scientists.md

 # The ERC CoEvolve project: scientific and technical products

-The project has started less than a year ago but we already have a number of exciting papers!
+The project is still ongoing and a lot of the more exciting results have yet to be published but we already have a number of exciting papers!

 ### Articles